ShadyHanafy/Capstone-Project-Create-a-Customer-Segmentation-Report-for-Arvato-Financial-Services/Project_Details.md

 2. The training dataset file included one additional column, "RESPONSE", which indicated whether or not each recipient became a customer of the company
 3. Using Supervised ML model (Logistics regression) we could build a prediction model for that purpose with training accuracy ~ 97%
 4. Using a dataset of 42 833 persons (rows) x 366 (columns) represent demographics data for individuals who were targets of a marketing campaign for testing purpose for the model

 ![This is an image](https://github.com/ShadyHanafy/Customer-Segmentation-Report-for-Arvato/blob/main/predict.png)

+***The detailed data anlysis and all procedures can be found [here] https://github.com/ShadyHanafy/Customer-Segmentation-Report-for-Arvato/blob/main/Arvato%20Project%20Workbook.ipynb***